Velvet flycatcher

 The velvet flycatcher (Myiagra eichhorni) is a species of bird in the family Monarchidae.

 It is endemic to New Hanover, New Ireland & New Britain.

 Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests.

-Taxonomy and systematics
+Taxonomy

-The velvet flycatcher (M. eichorni), the Dyaul flycatcher (M. cervinicolor), which is endemic to Dyaul Island, the Mussau flycatcher were formerly considered subspecies, but were reclassified as distinct species by the IOC in 2021.
-The three species were formerly grouped together as the velvet flycatcher under the scientific name M. hebetior.
+The velvet flycatcher was formally described in 1924 by the German ornithologist Ernst Hartert based on a specimen that had been collected on the island of New Hanover in the Bismarck Archipelago by the Australian farmer Albert Frederic Eichhorn (1882-1931).
+Hartert considered the specimen to represent a subspecies of the Mussau flycatcher which he placed in the genus Monarcha and coined the trinomial name Monarcha hebetior eichhorni.
+The velvet flycatcher is now one of around 20 species placed in the genus Myiagra that was introduced in 1827 by Nicholas Vigors and Thomas Horsfield.